Samsagax/oxp-sensors/README.md

 ## Usage

 Insert the module with `insmod`.
+Then look for a `hwmon` device with name `oxpec`, i.e.:

+`$ cat /sys/class/hwmon/hwmon?/name`

+### Reading fan RPM

 `sensors` will show the fan RPM as read from the EC.
-To control it, look for a `hwmon` device with name `oxpec`, i.e.:
-`$ cat /sys/class/hwmon/hwmon?/name`
+You can also read the file `fan1_input` to get the fan RPM.

+### Controlling the fan

+***Warning: controlling the fan without an accurate reading of the CPU, GPU, and Battery temperature can cause irreversible damage to the device.
+Use at your own risk!***

-To enable manual control of the fan (assuming `hwmon5` is ours):
+To enable manual control of the fan (assuming `hwmon5` is our driver):

 `# echo 1 > /sys/class/hwmon/hwmon5/pwm1_enable`